App Builder Tips: Decisions That Decide Your App’s Fate (Pre-Code)

 - Slow iteration cycles.
 Apps that ship updates every 6 weeks lose to apps that ship every 1–2 weeks.
 Fix: invest in CI/CD and instrumentation early.

 - Ignoring the support inbox.
 Early users churn quietly.
-Fix: respond to every support email personally for the first 1,000 users; the patterns you’ll learn save you from building features nobody wants.
+Fix: respond to every support email personally for the first 1,000 users.
+The patterns you’ll learn save you from building features nobody wants.

 App-builder stacks I’d actually use in 2026